Affiliate, Vendor and Visitor Policy

 Covid Testing and NYU’s Main Testing Location

-Beginning Monday, October 18, the NYU BioReference PCR testing site will move from 20 Cooper Square to the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
+The NYU BioReference PCR testing site is at the Jeffrey S. Gould Welcome Center at 50 West 4th St. (just east of Bobst Library).
 The reservation system and the hours are the same.

-Covid Testing For Those Who Are Not Fully Vaccinated
+Covid Testing and Consequences For Those Who Are Not Fully Vaccinated/Not in Compliance with the Booster Requirement

 Six foot distancing is no longer required for students, faculty and administrators who are fully vaccinated or who have received an approved exemption and are part of NYU's testing protocol.
 Unvaccinated visitors must maintain a six foot distance even with proof of a negative PCR test.